r-alekseev/Insider/README.md

 # Insider

-Insider is a library or dedicated server exporting you application state and metrics
+Insider is a library or dedicated server exporting you application state and metrics.

 ## Design